 The papers available here are a relatively small subset of my total publications.
 There are several reasons for this, one of which is that much of my work from perhaps 2000 on until early 2007 was bound up in my book with Tim McGrew, Internalism and Epistemology: The Architecture of Reason, Routledge, 2007.
-(See the About Me page for a bit more on the book.)
-Another reason is that most publishers do not permit one to make one's papers available on-line after they have published in a journal or book.
+Another reason is that most publishers do not permit one to make one's papers available on-line after they have been published in a journal or book.

 As of May, 2013, "Jeffrey Conditioning and the Defeasible Red Jelly Bean."
 The final publication (at On-Line First in Philosophical Studies, Arizona) DOI # 10.1007/s11098-013-0145-3, is available here.
 Personal web page version posted by permission from Springer for the publishers.